jaluoma/pruju-ai/README.md

 # Note on project documentation

 There are some new features in the app that are not yet properly documented.
+Pre-existing functionalities are unaffected.
 These include:

 - Prompt logging
 - AI response liking and disliking